 Short-form videos are a great way to spread awareness and distribute your message.

 Once visitors have found your social channel or website, you want to build a relationship with them and turn them into leads.

 Landing pages: A webpage that persuades users to download or sign up for content offers such as e-books, newsletters, webinars, free trials, etc.

 Forms: In exchange for content or something else of value, you want to obtain visitors’ contact data, such as their name, email address, and phone number.
 Forms are what your visitors will fill out to obtain that valuable content.

-Calls-to-action (CTAs): Text and/or a button on your website that tells the visitor what you want them to do next, such as buy now or request a demo, encouraging them to take action or contact your business after viewing your content.
+Calls-to-action (CTAs): Text and/or a button on your website that tells the visitor what you want them to do next.

-With digital marketing technology and software to automate marketing tasks, you can make the process smoother and more effective.
-(According to HubSpot, 68% of businesses use automation in some way.)
-Consider using marketing automation tools HubSpot, Outgrow, or Percolate to automate tasks such as scheduling meetings, content delivery, contract generation, emails, text messages, and even reminders for your sales team to connect personally.
+Consider using marketing automation tools like HubSpot, Outgrow, or Seismic to automate tasks such as scheduling meetings, content delivery, contract generation, emails, text messages, and even reminders for your sales team to connect personally.

 Customer relationship management (CRM) software